ElektraInitiative/libelektra/doc/dev/data-structures.md

  * addition of a new element
  * deletion of a indexed element

 leads to an invalid OPMPHM and forces a rebuild.
+A build consists of two steps the mapping step and the assignment step.

-The OPMPHM maps each element to an edge in an random acyclic r-uniform r-partite hypergraph.
+During the mapping step the OPMPHM maps each element to an edge in an random acyclic r-uniform r-partite hypergraph.
 In a r-uniform r-partite hypergraph each edge connects `r` vertices, each vertex in a different component.
-The probability of being acyclic and time until such an acyclic r-uniform r-partite hypergraph is found depends on the the following variables:
+The probability of being acyclic and the number of mapping step invocations depends on the the following variables:

 * `r`: The `r` variable defines the number of components in the random r-uniform r-partite hypergraph.
        Use the `opmphmOptR (n)` function to get an optimal value for your number of elements (`n`).

 * `c`: The `c` variable defines the number of vertices in each component of the random r-uniform r-partite hypergraph.
        The number of vertices in one component is defined as `(c * n / r) + 1`, where `n` is the number of elements and `r` is the variable from above.